 How do you start a New Year journal?

 Hey, new year, new habits!
 There’s no better time than now to start a journal, and the New Year is a prime opportunity to begin a regular journal practice.

-The most popular complaint about journaling is that starting is the hardest part.
-These simple prompts are here to help you over that hurdle!
+The most common complaint about journaling is that starting is the hardest part.
+These simple journaling ideas are here to help you over that hurdle!

 Let me know in the comments: